-You will need to complete at least 200 hours (actual contact time) of counselling practice – on average, about four contact hours per week.
-These hours are to be divided equally between each of the following courses:
+Within the programme you will need to complete a minimum of 200 hours (actual client-contact time) of counselling practice (on average, about four contact hours per week).
+These hours are to be divided equally between each of the following two courses:

 Professional supervision during placement

-During your counselling practice placement, you will need to undertake a minimum of 20 individual supervision sessions.
-Like the counselling placement, these sessions will be divided equally between each of the same two courses in Year 1 and Year 2.
+During your counselling practice placement, you will need to undertake a minimum of 20 individual professional supervision sessions with an approved supervisor.
+As with the counselling hours, these sessions will be divided equally between each of the two Year 1 and Year 2 Professional Development courses.

 Completion of the Master of Counselling Studies